ibm-cloud-docs/codeengine/job-create-source.md

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
 2. Select **Start creating** from **Start from source code**.
 3. Select **Job**.
-5. Enter a name for the job.
+4. Enter a name for the job.
 Use a name for your job that is unique within the project.
-4. Select a project from the list of available projects.
+5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to create a job.
 6. Select **Source code**.
 7. Click **Specify build details**.
-8. Select a source repository and Branch name, for example, `https://github.com/IBM/CodeEngine` and `Main`.
+8. Select a source repository, for example, `https://github.com/IBM/CodeEngine`.
+You can optionally provide a branch name.
+If you do not provide a branch name and you leave the field empty, {{site.data.keyword.codeengineshort}} automatically determines the branch name.
 Click **Next**.
 9. Select a strategy for your build and resources for your build.
 For more information about build options, see [Planning your build](/docs/codeengine?topic=codeengine-plan-build).
 Click **Next**.
 10. Select a container registry location, such as `IBM Registry, Dallas`.
 If your registry is private, you must [set up access](/docs/codeengine?topic=codeengine-add-registry) to it.
 11. Select your **Registry access**.
 If you are building your image to a {{site.data.keyword.registryshort}} instance that is in your account, you can select `Automatic`.